Borage: benefits, dosage, contraindications

 Anti-inflammatory

-GLA in borage oil reduces the production of interleukin 1 (IL-1) beta, which may be involved in inflammation in diseases such as rheumatoid arthritis.
-Moreover, GLA is rapidly metabolized into dihomogamma-linolenic acid (DGLA).
+The GLA (gamma-linolenic acid) contained in borage oil reduces the production of interleukin-1 beta (IL-1β), which can be involved in inflammation in diseases such as rheumatoid arthritis.
+In addition, GLA is rapidly metabolized to dihomo-gamma-linolenic acid (DGLA).
 DGLA is a precursor of prostaglandin E1 (PGE1), which has powerful anti-inflammatory properties.
-Borage seed oil, in combination with fish oil, also decreases serum activity of interleukin 10 (IL-10) and interleukin 4 (IL-4) and modifies the activity of other cytokines.
+Borage seed oil, in combination with fish oil, also decreases serum activity of interleukin-10 (IL-10) and interleukin-4 (IL-4) and alters the activity of other cytokines.

 Usages associés

-GLA in borage oil might have an anti-estrogen effect.
-It appears to modulate the sensitivity of breast cancer cells to paclitaxel (a molecule used in anti-cancer chemotherapy) and fulvestrant (used to treat metastatic breast cancer with hormone receptors), increasing the destruction of malignant cells without adverse effects on normal cells.
+The GLA contained in borage oil may have an antiestrogenic effect.
+It appears to modulate the sensitivity of breast cancer cells to paclitaxel (a drug used in chemotherapy) and to fulvestrant (used to treat hormone receptor-positive metastatic breast cancer), increasing the destruction of malignant cells without harmful effects on normal cells.
 However, other research suggests that GLA alone may stimulate the growth of breast cancer cells at low concentrations and inhibit growth at higher concentrations.

 Usages associés